 If you want to have a clearer picture of what these plans offer, look at this table, providing an in-depth comparison.

-These are the prices you’d have to charged in the cart for each of the three plans:
+These are the prices you’d be charged in the cart for each of the three plans:

 Payment Period / Plan